puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

     }

-Once the node reboots, it boots back into the microkernel, goes through discovery and tag matching, and can be bound to another policy and reinstalled.
+Once the node reboots, it boots back into the microkernel, goes through discovery and tag matching, and can bind to another policy for reinstallation.
 This command does not change the node's metadata or facts.

 ### Set node IPMI credentials (`set-node-ipmi-credentials`)